Lion Mountain Ranch

-Minerals: Approximately 5,919 acres of the ranch are State Classified minerals and the rights associated with those minerals will convey.
-The sellers owned fee minerals are negotiable but not included in asking price.
+Minerals: Approximately 6,418 acres of the ranch are State Classified minerals and the rights associated with those minerals will convey.
+The sellers owned fee minerals are negotiable.

 Area Attractions: The nearby area is a favorite destination for Texans and non-Texans alike and offers numerous attractions including the McDonald Observatory, the Ft.
 Davis National Historic Site, Davis Mountains State Park, the wonderful community of Ft.
 Davis and, nearby, the towns of Alpine and Marfa with their cultural and historical attractions.

 The information contained herein has been gathered from sources deemed reliable; however, Republic Ranches, LLC and its principals, members, officers, associates, agents and employees cannot guarantee the accuracy of such information.
 The information contained herein is subject to changes, errors, omissions, prior sale, withdrawal of property from the market without prior notice, and approval of purchase by owner.
 Prospective buyers should verify all information to their satisfaction.
 No representation is made as to the possible value of this investment or type of use, and prospective buyers are urged to consult with their tax and legal advisors before making a final determination.